Skip to content

 Frequently Asked Questions

-Which brand is more reliable, A-iPower or Briggs & Stratton?
+Which brand makes more reliable generators, A-iPower or Briggs & Stratton?

-Briggs & Stratton is considerably more reliable based on available data.
-It holds a Tier B reliability rating (76 out of 100), while A-iPower is rated Tier D (42 out of 100).
+Based on the scoring data, Briggs & Stratton is considerably more reliable.
+It holds a Tier B reliability rating with a score of 76 out of 100, while A-iPower sits at Tier D with a score of 42 out of 100.

 Explore Further